Dournbrood/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  - `Relational databases` are where the data is stored in tables, and said tables can be referenced _without_ having to change those tables.

+  - `SQL`,  on the other hand, is how we _access_ that data.
+It's basically an API that lets us reference our data in mergy, squishy or joiny ways.

 - [ ] Why do tables need a `primary key`?
+  - Tables need a `primary key` so all data has integrity and is unique.

 - [ ] What is the name given to a table column that references the primary key on another table.
+  - The name of such a column is a `foreign key`.
 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+  - While a third table is not _needed_, it is very useful to have a third table with foreign keys for both "`many`" tables.

 ## Minimum Viable Product